Wenhua-Wei/GOSH-FHIRworks2020-GraphingData/README.md

 7. Open the local host port

         http://localhost:8080/
-   (If you get an error related to localhost port, please change to another avaliable port on lo=ine 106 of app.py)
+   (If you get an error related to localhost port, please change to another avaliable port on line 106 of app.py)
 8. Input a patient ID and select one vital sign to display, then click show to see the graph

 **Description**